DustCar/Unreal-Gaming-Programming-Notes/README.md

 There are only two overloads for this function, and there are additional optional params but these are what I feel to be used/changed in most cases.

+### Camera Shake
+As of 07/10/2024, I know how to add camera shake using a BP of class `CameraShakeBase` and attaching that to a C++ based BP.

+Within a `CameraShakeBase` BP, there is an option called _Camera Shake Pattern_ in the Details tab.
+It includes four patters:
+- Composite Camera Shake Pattern
+- Perlin Noise Camera Shake Pattern
+- Sequence Camera Shake Pattern
+- Wave Oscillator Camera Shake Pattern

+Choose any one of these patterns and tweak them until it fits your desired effect.

+Now to apply and use the camera shake, you just have to add a `TSubclassOf<UCameraShakeBase>` variable to the object's C++ class that you want to apply the shake to.
+Then you can use the Player Controller function `ClientStartCameraShake()` wherever it needs to be applied.

+Function call: `APlayerController::ClientStartCameraShake(TSubclassOf<class UCameraShakeBase> Shake, float Scale, ECameraShakePlaySpace PlaySpace, FRotator UserPlaySpaceRot)`

+The most important param here is just the first parameter since that will determine what camera shake is played.
+The other params have default values so it is okay to leave blank.

+*_Note: As the name suggests, this camera shake is client-side and will only affect the player's screen.
+To use a camera shake that affects the world, look into `UCameraShakeBase::StartShake()` and do some research._

 ## Blueprints Tips and Tricks
 - For node connection management, you can add "Reroute Nodes" from the node menu when Right-Clicking.
 - To disconnect a node connection, hold **Ctrl** and **Left-Click** the wire.